-But considering that average household financial debt (excluding mortgages) is almost £10,000, it is important to consider how any debts will be treated upon separation.
+Considering that the average household financial debt in the UK (excluding mortgages) is almost £10,000, it is important to consider how any debts will be treated upon separation.

-Most assets which have been acquired or built up during the course of marriage will be added to the ‘matrimonial pot’ upon divorce, which is then divided up.
+Most assets that have been acquired or built up during the course of the marriage will be added to the ‘matrimonial pot’ upon divorce, which is then divided up fairly between both parties.

 Any debts which have been accrued during the marriage will need to be deducted from the matrimonial pot.

 As a general rule, it will not matter if the debts were accrued by an individual spouse or if they are joint debts; any liabilities built up during the marriage will simply reduce the overall level of assets which are then divided.

 If liabilities are higher than total assets, the divorcing couple will need to come to an arrangement about how to deal with the ongoing payment of debts.

 If there is an excessive amount of debt, it may be necessary for either or both parties to consider personal bankruptcy.
 But such a decision should not be taken lightly, as there can be significant repercussions.